Subsidy Programme for Cinematographic and Television Filming in Macao

 |

-The beneficiary must abide by the laws of the Macao SAR, mainland China and other countries and regions.
-If any activities or decisions made by the beneficiary lead to civil, criminal or administrative liabilities in violation of the laws of the Macao SAR, mainland China or other countries and regions, the beneficiary shall assume their own responsibilities. | |||
+The beneficiary must comply with the laws of the Macao SAR, Mainland China, or other countries/regions.
+If any activities or decisions by the beneficiary result in violations of the laws of the Macao SAR, Mainland China, or other countries/regions, leading to civil, criminal, or administrative liability, the beneficiary shall bear such liability independently. |

 |